 Depending on where you are in the country, prices and rents are down 3%-18% from the highs, hence the opportunity to buy now at lower prices.
 Sunbelt real estate should be a long-term beneficiary of demographic trends, technology, and work from home.

 With the stock market up so much, investors are going to logically convert some of their funny money gains into real assets.
+In a stagflation environment, real estate will likely significantly outperform stocks.
 For commercial real estate, we are past the bottom with attractive prices currently.
 Big firms such as Blackstone are actively investing in commercial real estate today.

 In my opinion, residential commercial real estate is the most attractive real estate to own.
 Apartment values are down almost as much as they were during the 2008 Global Financial Crisis, yet the economy is much stronger and corporate and household balances are much healthier.
 Hence, I see great opportunity to buy the commercial real estate dip at the current time.